-- Take all allegations seriously and follow Board Policy 1B.3 and System Procedure 1B.3.1. - Faculty, staff and students should know where to file a complaint and the identity of the Title IX officer. - Keep investigations moving 60 day time limit by policy in typical case. - Consider/offer services to complainants and respondents (if appropriate) in all cases even if no investigation or discipline. - Form a relationship with local law enforcement.
+- Take all allegations seriously and follow Board Policy 1B.3 and System Procedure 1B.3.1. - Faculty, staff and students should know where to file a complaint and the identity of the Title IX officer. - Keep investigations moving. - Consider/offer services to complainants and respondents (if appropriate) in all cases even if no investigation or discipline. - Form a relationship with local law enforcement.

-Student Protests
+Student Protests and Speech

-- Identify and analyze state and local laws and ordinances including local safety restrictions, such as Fire Marshal's limits on occupancy

 - Consult policies on speech

 - Time, place and manner restrictions

 - Protestors must leave by close of business day

 - Some buildings should be off limits because of no public access, threat of injury

 - Written permit requirements

 - Student Code of Conduct

 - Follow existing policies and procedures

 - Advice from General Counsel's Office on First Amendment issues

 - Consider having a statement ready

-Racial Discrimination, Sexual Harassment or Other Significant Discrimination Incidents
+Racial Discrimination, Sexual Harassment or Other Significant Discrimination or Bias Incidents

-- Racial, sexual harassment or other discrimination incidents can involve student on student, employee on student, employee on employee or unaffiliated member of the public on student or employee. - Student-on-student problems are addressed through the 1B.1 procedures and the student Code of Conduct. - Employee on student is addressed in the 1B.1 procedures.
-An investigation should be started as soon as possible. - Off campus events, even events in other states can have effects on our campuses.
+- Racial, sexual harassment or other discrimination or bias incidents can involve student on student, employee on student, employee on employee or unaffiliated member of the public on student or employee. - Student-on-student problems are addressed through the 1B.1 procedures and the student Code of Conduct. - Employee on student is addressed in the 1B.1 procedures.
+An investigation should be started as soon as possible. - Consider a Bias Incident Response Team. - Template available from Equity and Inclusion. - Training available.

-Racial Discrimination, Sexual Harassment or Other Significant Discrimination Incidents (2)
+Racial Discrimination, Sexual Harassment or Other Significant Discrimination or Bias Incidents (2)

 - Examine social media.

-- Involvement of athletes, liquor.

-- Coaches.
+- Should student or employee remain on campus during an investigation?

 - The third scenario (unaffiliated person as respondent) is much more difficult since the perpetrator is not subject to campus remedial processes.
 Several possible remedies exist:

 - Involve local law enforcement

 - No trespass notice

-- Student education- reaching out to students
+- Student education-reaching out to students

-- Should student or employee remain on campus during an investigation?